roveroniandrea/HTPLcompiler/README.md

 #
 ## What can you do in HTPL?
 HTPL supports lots of the basic feature required for a programming language.
-It allows you to declare variables, compute operations, assign values, evaluating logical expressions, inserting conditions with an `if then else` structure, and supports the `while` loop construct.
-In addistion to this, it provides interfaces for user inputs and program outputs via `prompt` and `alert` JS functions.
+It allows you to declare variables, compute operations, assigning values, evaluating logical expressions, inserting conditions with an `if then else` structure, and supports the `while` loop construct.
+In addition to this, it provides interfaces for user inputs and program outputs via `prompt` and `alert` JS functions.

 #
 ## Why using HTPL?